pinapelz/blog.pinapelz.com/src/content/blog/discord-auto-reply.md

 ]
 ```

-The BetterDiscord plugin broadcasts every message frome every DM and server channel to the websocket server.
+The BetterDiscord plugin broadcasts every message from every DM and server channel to the websocket server.
 Here on the Python end we can specify which messages we want to reply to by adding additional entries to the `REPLY_TO` list.

 We add the USER_ID to identify who we want to reply to and along with which channel we want to reply to them in.
 Generally this will be the same channel that the message was sent in, but you can change it to whatever you want.